ALL Metrics

 Sample size (single time point case)

-We considered a two-arm parallel group scenario with one baseline and one post baseline timepoints to assess the change from baseline in absolute scale.
-Using the formulae in Equation 6 above for single timepoint analysis the sample size required per arm was 287 cases to show statistical significance.
+We considered a two-arm parallel group scenario with assessment at baseline and 36 months to assess the change from baseline in absolute scale.
+Using the formulae in Equation 6 above for single timepoint analysis to test the hypothesis, H0:μ1=μ2 vs Ha:μ1>μ2(whereμ1μ2=0.9, which is the expected difference), the sample size required per arm was 287 cases to achieve a difference of 0.9 points at the end of 36 months between two treatment groups with a common standard deviation (SD) of 3.6 points choosing type I error rate as 5% and the power set at 85% to show statistical significance.

 Sample size (longitudinal case)

-Here again we considered two arm parallel groups with multiple timepoints and for studying we investigated six cases i.e., three, four, five, six, eight, and 10 timepoints.
-Each of these cases correspond to several assessments including baseline.
-Three timepoints corresponded to the case with one baseline and two post baseline assessments, four timepoints corresponded to the case with one baseline and three post baseline assessments, five timepoints corresponded to the case with one baseline and four post baseline assessments and so on.
+Here again we considered two arm parallel groups with multiple timepoints and for studying we investigated six cases i.e., three, four, five, six, eight, and ten timepoints.
+Each of these cases correspond to multiple assessments including baseline.
+Three timepoints corresponded to the case with one baseline and two post baseline assessments, four timepoints corresponded to the case with one baseline and three post baseline assessments, five timepoints corresponded to the case with one baseline and four post baseline assessments, similarly other cases corresponded to one visit of baseline and remaining visits from pot baseline assessments.

 Figure 1 and Figure 2 represents each of these cases as a line in the plot under different contrast types and correlation structures.